 Organizations are struggling to balance stakeholder expectations for growth and profitability with delivering the 21st-century experience their customers demand.
 While companies say they are focused on customer centricity, they remain challenged by lack of appropriate executive sponsorship, a company‑wide strategy, and sufficient funding to enable execution.
 Our experience is that most consumer product organizations take a case-by-case approach to a connected enterprise strategy, which results in essentially unwieldy cross-channel experiences for customers.

-Read the document above to learn more and consider KPMG's services for Emerging Technology Risk and Connected Enterprise, together, to enable a successful customer-centric business model with a focus on customer trust.
+Read the document above to learn more and consider KPMG's services for Technology Risk Management and Connected Enterprise, together, to enable a successful customer-centric business model with a focus on customer trust.